 Analytical approach: For arriving at the ratings, ICRA Lanka has applied its rating methodologies as indicated below.

 Links to applicable criteria: ICRA Lanka’s Credit Rating Methodology for Non-Banking Financial Institutions

 About the Company:

 UB Finance Company Limited (UBF) was formerly known as The Finance & Guarantee Co.
 Ltd. It was incorporated in 1961 and, operated as a Finance and Real estate development company.
 In 2011, Union Bank of Colombo (UBC) acquired majority stake in the Company with a capital infusion of LKR 600 Mn.
-The Company received a capital infusion of LKR 500 Mn from a private equity investor- ShoreCap II Ltd. As in April 2018, UBC and ShoreCap II Ltd hold about 73% (81% voting rights) and 12% (13% voting rights) respectively in UBF.
+The Company also received a capital infusion of LKR 500 Mn from a private equity investor- ShoreCap II Ltd. As in April 2018, UBC and ShoreCap II Ltd held about 73% (81% voting rights) and 12% (13% voting rights) respectively in UBF.
 Initially, UBF was involved in real-estate development and financing.
 The Company still has some of its old loan portfolio, which is completely in the NPA category.
-Presently, the Company focuses on retail asset classes (vehicles loans/ leases/ hire purchase) and working capital finance.
+Presently, the Company focuses on retail asset classes (vehicles loans/ leases) and gold loans.

 Key financial indicators

 |Profit after Tax||20||5||(41)|